logo

 1. Earn a master’s degree in marriage and family therapy, mental health counseling, or a related field that meets your state’s licensing requirements.

-2. Gain one to three years of supervised experience working in marriage and family therapy, according to state licensing guidelines.
+2. Gain one to three years of supervised experience in marriage and family therapy as required by state licensing guidelines.

 3. Take the licensing exam(s) for marriage and family therapists required by your state.